Moinul Hoque Choudhury

-Moinul Hoque Choudhury (13 May 1923 – 13 February 1976) was an Indian politician from Assam.
+Moinul Hoque Choudhury (মঈনুল হক চৌধুরী, /bn/; 13 May 1923 – 13 February 1976) was an Indian politician from Assam.
 A five-time MLA, he was the Minister of Commerce and Industrial Development during the Indira Gandhi regime in 1971.
 He is also known as the Industrial Reformer of the Barak Valley.

 Biography

 Moinul Choudhury was born on 13 May 1923 in a well-off Bengali Muslim family of Sonabarighat in Cachar district of Assam.
 He was born to mother Mona Bibi and father Montajir Ali.
 His father Montazir Ali was educated, and was always concerned about getting his son well educated.
 Choudhury took his primary education from ME School of Sonabraighat.
 He passed Matriculation from Silchar Government HS School and later joined Cotton College, Guwahati/Murari Chand College of Sylhet and passed +2 in 1942.

 He graduated with History Honors from Presidency College of Calcutta in 1944.
 In the Presidency, he defeated Sheikh Mujibur Rahman in the college election.
 He pursued MA in History securing first class first position from Aligarh Muslim University in 1946.
 This was when he joined Muslim League and took part in the Indian independence movement.
 He was also the general secretary of youth front of Muslim League on the national level.
 In 1947, he obtained LLB from Aligarh Muslim University.
 In a meeting with Mohammed Ali Jinnah, Moinul Hoque Choudhury represented Barak Valley.
 Inspired by the ideals of Netaji Subhas Chandra Bose and Moulana Abul Kalam Azad, Hoque joined the freedom struggle.
 Following India's independence and the partition of India, he joined Indian National Congress under the influence of Fakaruddin Ali Ahmed.

 To start off his career, Moinul Hoque Choudhury joined the Bar Association of Silchar in 1948 and later in 1950, he joined active politics as a member of local board in 1950 and was a nominated member of Silchar Municipality in the same year.
 He became a member of Assam Legislative Assembly in 1952 from East Sonai constituency.
 Moinul Hoque became a cabinet minister (agriculture) in 1957 after being elected for the second time from the same constituency.
 On being elected for the third term in 1962, he became the leader of the Congress legislature in the assembly in addition to being a cabinet minister.
 In 1967.
 He was elected for the fourth time as MLA from Sonai Constituency, but was abstained from ministerial portfolio following a feud with Bimala Prasad Chaliha.
 He was selected as chairman of national Haj Committee in the same year.
 He entered the national politics in 1971 by returning to the parliament from Dhubri and was offered the ministry of industry under the Government of India.